 PURPOSE OF THIS ISSUE

-ESA PSS-03-208 “Guidelines for threaded fasteners”, on which this document is based, provided a number of methodologies for analysis of threaded fastener joints in spacecraft structures.
-This document is an update of the PSS taking into account more recent developments in the field.
+ESA PSS-03-208 (December 1989) “Guidelines for threaded fasteners”, on which this document is based, provided a number of methodologies for analysis of threaded fastener joints in spacecraft structures.
+This document is Revision 1 of ECSS-E-HB-32-23A which was based on the ESA PSS document taking into account more recent developments in the field.
 It is intended to standardise the analysis approach and corresponding documentation for threaded fastener joints developed in ECSS projects.
-Therefore, this document presents a “Margin of Safety” for each mode of failure that should be considered.
-All relevant margins of safety should be shown in the verification documentation.
+Therefore, this document presents a “Margin of Safety” for each mode of failure that are good practice to be considered.
+It is important that all relevant margins of safety are presented in the verification documentation.

 GUIDELINE LIMITATION AND IDENTIFIED PROBLEM AREA